autotunafish/snakegame/README.md

 # To run:
   - Open the Terminal Emulator of your choice
-    - not Qterminal, won't render correctly
+    - Some won't render correctly, adjust settings
-    - 'Alacritty best performance', 'cool-retro-terminal' prettiest
+    - 'Alacritty' best performance, 'cool-retro-terminal' prettiest
   - Clone this repo and 'cargo run' it.

 ![](https://github.com/autotunafish/snakegame/blob/main/img/snake6.jpg)